adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-call-of-the-sea.md

 unresolved, *Call of the Sea* seems hellbent on explaining what the thing in front of you at any given point "means".
 There are layers to this issue.
-For starters, Norah is a very video-gamey protagonist who constantly berates the player with hints of the \"I should have another look at that object by the waterfall\"-sort.
+For starters, Norah is a very video-gamey protagonist who constantly berates the player with hints of the "I should have another look at that object by the waterfall"-sort.
 This Norah is necessarily always correct since her function is that of a failsafe against players getting stuck.
 Such handholding is "necessary" in ludic terms because contemporary video games apparently cannot afford irregularities in